OpenBMB/Eurus/README.md

 ## UltraInteract

 The strong performance of Eurus can be primarily attributed to UltraInteract, a large-scale, high-quality alignment dataset specifically designed for complex reasoning tasks.
-For each instruction, it includes a preference tree consisting of (1) reasoning chains with diverse planning strategies in a unified format, (2) multi-turn interaction trajectories with the environment and the critique, and (3) pairwise data to facilitate preference learning.
+For each instruction, it includes a preference tree consisting of
+- (1) reasoning chains with diverse planning strategies in a unified format

-Conceptually, UltraInteract collects a preference tree for each instruction, with the instruction being the root and each action a node (Figure 2).
-A trajectory is a root-to-leaf path consisting of a sequence of actions.
-In each preference tree, all nodes of correct actions and all trajectories ending with correct actions can be used for SFT.
-Paired correct and incorrect nodes or trajectories can be used for preference learning.
+- (2) multi-turn interaction trajectories with the environment and the critique
+- (3) pairwise data to facilitate preference learning

 ### Structure
 UltraInteract collects a preference tree for each instruction, with the instruction being the root and each action a node.
 A trajectory is a root-to-leaf path consisting of a sequence of actions.